Skip to content

 Do Macs or PCs last longer?

 While it is difficult to estimate the potential lifespan of a computer, it is commonly thought that Mac systems last longer than PCs.
-Industry professionals attribute this to compatibility issues that arise with PCs since parts are made by various manufacturers.
+Industry professionals attribute this to compatibility issues that arise with PCs since parts are made by various PC manufacturers.
 Over time, separate updates from individual component manufacturers can slow down a PC, ultimately affecting its lifespan.

 However, you can generally expect a PC laptop or an Apple laptop (MacBook Air or MacBook Pro) to last 3 to 5 years.
 Similarly, a PC user and a Mac user can both anticipate their desktops will last 5 to 8 years.
 Physical protection, routine maintenance, and regular updating can help extend any computer’s lifespan.